| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Contextual analysis helps determine word meanings using surrounding text, improving comprehension without relying on memorization.
+Rationale: Contextual analysis helps determine word meanings using surrounding text, improving comprehension without relying on memorization. - In writing, what improves logical progression?

 A. Random ideas